 Azariah is a first-prize winner at several national as well as international piano competitions.
 He has won first prizes at The American Prize, the National Piano and Violin Competition of Singapore, the WPTA International Piano Competition amongst others.

-Azariah has been a recipient of many awards, such as the VSArts International Young Soloists Award in Washington DC; the NUS Outstanding Young Alumni Award; the NUS Society Medal for Outstanding All-Round Achievements; the NUS Outstanding Student Achievement Award; as well as full-scholarships from the University of Michigan, the National Arts Council of Singapore, and the Yamaha Music Foundation of Japan.
+Azariah has also been a recipient of many awards, such as the VSArts International Young Soloists Award in Washington DC; the NUS Outstanding Young Alumni Award; the NUS Society Medal for Outstanding All-Round Achievements; the NUS Outstanding Student Achievement Award; as well as full-scholarships from the University of Michigan, the National Arts Council of Singapore, and the Yamaha Music Foundation of Japan.

-Azariah has been extensively featured on international TV, radio and in printed, as well as national news media, including internet video coverage and the Voice of America.
+Azariah has been extensively featured on international TV, radio and in print, as well as national news media, including internet video coverage and the Voice of America.
 He has performed in the USA at venues such as the Kennedy Center and Carnegie Hall as well as internationally, in Europe, Japan and South-East Asia, and has appeared in concerto performances with the Singapore Symphony Orchestra, Polish Silesian Philharmonic, and others.

 Azariah feels deep gratitude for the opportunities that life has offered him and gives back by performing at events to raise funds for charity organizations.
 He currently serves on the board of Very Special Arts Singapore.
 In 2014, he was named Honoree at the Ten Outstanding Young People (TOYP) Singapore, as well as a finalist in 2017 for the Singapore Youth Award, the nation's highest youth accolade, in recognition of the inspirational role he exemplifies.